akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 31 – Christmas Court / Edith of Scotland
+## Chapter 30 – Christmas Court / Edith of Scotland (Queen Sharing Scene)

 1. What secret does Queen Matilda reveal to Beatrice?
 2. Why did the Norman court call her “the Saxon girl”?